sithsenz/50senzofsith/fastapi/tutorial_fastapi.md

 ```

 ### Explanation:
-+ `{% for f in files %}`: This Jinja2 template code loops through the list of filenames passed to the template and generates a clickable link for each file
++ `{% for f in files %}`...`{% endfor %}`: This Jinja2 template code loops through the list of filenames passed to the template and generates a clickable link for each file
 + `{{ url_for('preview_file', file_name=f) }}`: The `url_for()` function dynamically creates the URL for the `preview_file` route by inserting the filename as a path parameter

 ### Dynamic Routing in Action